lxc/linuxcontainers.org/CONTRIBUTING.md

     !!! note "注意"
         Content
   ```

 ## Guidelines for the content

-* create a Table of Content (TOC) manually (with a markdown list), the toc extension is only used for creation of hyperlinks.
+* For long pages, add a table of contents by putting a [TOC] tag at the top of the page.

-* write short and continuous text
+* Write short and continuous text.
-* use lists, tables & code tags
+* Use lists, tables and code tags.
-* use headers for each section and sub-section
+* Use headers for each section and sub-section.

 ## Translations